MONGOLIA NOMAD TREK

 15 Days - $6,340

-Adventure back in time on Tusker’s Mongolia Nomad Trek.
+Adventure back in time.
 Hike on foot or discover the fabled Silk Road on horseback with Nomad riders, like the ancient tribes have been doing for over 12,000 years.
-Journey with local nomadic herders through the pristine wilderness, feel the power of a mighty golden eagle on your arm, and immerse yourself in this spectacular land’s magical history through the awe-inspiring relics, petroglyphs, and “Deer Stones” left behind.
+Journey with local nomadic herders through the pristine wilderness, feel the power of a mighty golden eagle on your arm, and immerse yourself in this land’s magical history through the awe-inspiring relics, petroglyphs, and “Deer Stones” left behind.

-Few outfits trek the entire length of the Altai Tavn Bogd National Park like Tusker.
-With our signature expedition camps and meals designed to meet your body’s demands and your soul’s cravings, you’ll have a once-in-a-lifetime experience.
+Few outfits trek the entire length of the Altai Tavn Bogd National Park like Tusker does.
+With our signature expedition camps and passion-fired meals designed to meet your body’s cravings, you’ll have a once-in-a-lifetime experience.

 MONGOLIA IS ADVENTURE